projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 The Knative runtime is most analogous to riff 0.3.
 It requires that Knative Serving and Istio are installed into the cluster in addition to riff.
 There are two models for consuming Knative: Deployers and Adapters.

-Deployers create a Knative Configuration and Route from the latest image available for a referenced build.
-The Configuration is updated as the build produces new images.
+Deployers create a Knative configuration and route for a referenced build.
+The configuration is updated as the build produces new images.

-Adapters reference an existing Knative Service or Configuration, updating the image property as the build produces new ones.
-The Route rules are preserved as new images trigger the creation of Knative Revisions.
+Adapters reference an existing Knative service or configuration, updating the image property as the build produces new ones.
+Route rules are preserved when new images trigger the creation of Knative revisions.

 See the [Knative runtime docs](/docs/v0.4/runtimes/knative) for details.